imdawon/playFATE/README.md

 Theres a mode that exposes names above items in the world i.e Weapon Rack in the photo below.

+Mousing over an enemy and holdinh left click attacks an enemy.

 There is a minimap that can always be present on screen showing the navigable areas.
 ![test](./media/game.png)